allyradomski/allyradomski.github.io/_posts/2099-1-1-realtime-events.md

 The first step in the development was downgrading the look to a PS1 style game!
 I followed [Comp-3 Interactive's video](https://www.youtube.com/watch?v=_nxJ8olekBY) tutorial on this.

 I experimented a lot with Shader Graph, which lets you create shaders visually, with nodes, in real-time.
 I wanted to do this to create the water for the experience.
 I was inspired by [Jaspar's video](https://www.youtube.com/watch?v=8rCRsOLiO7k) on the topic of scrolling textures in Super Mario Galaxy 2.
 Although I ended up doing it differently, the concept is similar.
 I overlayed two different textures that travel in different directions to create water.
 I sourced these textures from an old 1994 texture pack called [Bakku No Oni Blue](https://archive.org/details/bakku-no-oni-blue/blue_disc.png).
 It's a collection of blue textures.

+The combination of old textures and simple techniques adds to the PS1-retroness.
+They had more limitations in that era and required to use cheap techniques to give the visuals.

 ![Shader Graph for scrolling textures]({{ site.baseurl }}/images/journal/year2/realtime-events/shadergraph.png)